programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 In this lesson, you will achieve the following goals:

-* Develop a exploratory data analysis strategy to pursue research questions
+* Develop a exploratory data analysis strategy to pursue research questions;
-* Wrangling a large amount of raw text files into a DataFrame structure using Python modules and the pandas library
+* Wrangling a large amount of raw text files into a DataFrame structure using Python modules and the pandas library;
-* Apply a computational text analysis technique (in this case, sentiment analysis) to a large correspondence corpus.
+* Apply a computational text analysis technique (in this case, sentiment analysis) to a large correspondence corpus; and
 * Output findings in a .csv data format that will allow you to explore and visualize the data further (as previewed in this lesson and covered in detail in other Programming Historian lessons!)

 ## The Research Question